AnthonyMadia/useful-zk-stuff/readme.md

 ### Useful Zk Scripts and Functions
 ----

-Useful functions and scripts for executing compiling and proving functionality.
+Purely educational repo serving as a collection of functionality and scripts useful for zk things.